 View Instructors, Syllabi and Other Details

-Corporate Social Responsibility (CSR) is the broad concept that firms should not only be driven by profits, but also by the purpose of benefiting society.
+Sustainability and Corporate Social Responsibility (CSR) are broad concepts in organizations that suggest firms should not only be driven by profits, but also by the purpose of benefiting society.
 CSR is about sustainable wealth creation that involves an organization's many stakeholders.
-Because it involves many different - and even competing interests - CSR is concerned with wide areas in the interface between business and society
+Because it involves many different - and even competing interests - CSR is concerned with wide areas in the interface between business and society.

 View Instructors, Syllabi and Other Details